missionpinball/mpf-docs/docs/mechs/targets/index.md

 # Targets

-There are many types of targets on a pinball playfield some of which are described here.
-In the Mission Pinball Framework(MPF) they are handled in a number of ways depending.
-In some instances they are just a switch hit while in others they may require a coil to be fired to reset or fire the ball back at the player.
+There are many types of targets on a pinball playfield, some of which are described here.
+In MPF they can be handled in a number of ways.
+In some instances they are just a switch hit, while in others they may require a coil to be fired to reset or fire the ball back at the player.

 Related Config File Sections: